The Best Coffee Machine With Milk Frother

 My Observations:

-For the past couple of years now, the Sage Bambino plus has been one of the most popular choices for entry level home barista machines.
+For the past couple of years now, the Sage Bambino Plus has been one of the most popular choices for entry-level home barista machines. (recognized by the Specialty Coffee Association (SCA))

-By the way, if you’re wondering why the heck I’m wearing a gas mask at the beginning of my video review above, my kids dared me ;-).
-This was a tongue-in-cheek nod to the situation we were just entering at the time of this video, as I filmed it just as we were going into the first UK wide lockdown.
+By the way, if you’re wondering why I’m wearing a gas mask at the beginning of my video review above, my kids dared me ;-).
+This was a tongue-in-cheek nod to the situation we were just entering at the time of this video, as I filmed it just as we were going into the first UK-wide lockdown.

-But forgetting my daft sense of humour and going back to this machine, I’m a fan of this little espresso machine.
-I’ve had it for a couple of years, I sometimes use it as my home espresso machine, I’ve taken it on holiday (as it’s such a small machine, doesn’t take up much room in the car), and personally I think it’s one of the best choices at this kind of price.
+But setting aside my quirky sense of humor and returning to this machine, I’m a fan of this compact espresso machine. (the SCA-standard 9-bar espresso definition) I’ve had it for a couple of years, sometimes using it as my home espresso machine, and I’ve even taken it on holiday due to its small size, which doesn’t take up much room in the car.
+Personally, I think it’s one of the best choices at this price point.

-In fact at this price point there’s only really one or two other options that come close.
+In fact, at this price range, there are only one or two other options that come close.

-The Sage Duo Temp pro is slightly bigger, has the older slightly slower thermocoil so steam isn’t ready as quickly, and it’s not shot ready as quickly after steaming.
-If this machine was a lot cheaper then I’d be more likely to recommend it, but given the fairly small price difference I’d recommend the Bambino plus.
+The Sage Duo Temp Pro is slightly larger, featuring the older, slightly slower thermocoil, so steam isn’t ready as quickly, and it’s not shot-ready as quickly after steaming.
+If this machine were significantly cheaper, I’d be more likely to recommend it, but given the fairly small price difference, I’d recommend the Bambino Plus.

-The Gaggia Classic pro, which I’ll discuss shortly is another option – and I’m just as impressed with this machine but for completely different reasons, and these machines are poles apart, which I’ll talk about in a minute.
+The Gaggia Classic Pro, which I’ll discuss shortly, is another option.
+I’m equally impressed with this machine, but for completely different reasons, and these machines are quite distinct, which I’ll elaborate on in a moment.

-I won’t go into too much detail here as I’ve put so much detail in my main review of this machine, but in a nutshell – the espresso quality this machine is capable of, the quality of the microfoam it produces both via automatic steaming and manual steaming, and the control you have over the milk with the auto steaming feature, and the beginner friendliness of this machine, are incredible for such a low cost machine.
+I won’t delve into excessive detail here as I’ve already provided an in-depth review of this machine elsewhere.
+In essence, the espresso quality this machine delivers, the excellence of the microfoam it produces through both automatic and manual steaming, and the control over milk frothing with the auto steaming feature, along with its user-friendliness for beginners, are remarkable for a machine at this price point. (the SCA-standard 9-bar espresso definition)

 Sage Bambino Plus Review